-These lamb meatballs with Kofte Spice are a crowd pleaser made more marvelous with Marash Chile Flakes and warm yogurt sauce.
+These Kofte Spiced lamb meatballs are a crowd pleaser, made more marvelous with Marash Chile Flakes and warm yogurt sauce.
 Sound exotic?
 It is!
 But they are easy to make and the seasonings have wide appeal.
 Serve them over your favorite grain pilaf or roll them out at your next cocktail party for a new take on everyones favorite hors d’oeurve.

 - 2# ground lamb